 - a.
-Each Seller is paid the Market-Clearing Price for each TCC sold into the Centralized TCC Auction or the Reconfiguration Auction where the Market-Clearing Price is positive, - b.
-Each purchasing MP is paid the Market-Clearing Price for each TCC received in the Centralized TCC Auction or the Reconfiguration Auction where the Market-Clearing Price is negative, and - c.
+Each Seller is paid the Market-Clearing Price for each TCC sold into the Centralized TCC Auction or the Reconfiguration Auction where the Market-Clearing Price is positive; provided, however, that for a Balance-of-Period Auction, if the TCC sold has a duration of more than one month, the Market-Clearing Price for such a multi-month TCC will equal the sum of the Market-Clearing Prices for each month's TCC with the same Point of Injection and Point of Withdrawal, which in aggregate cover the same period for which the multi-month TCC is valid, - b.
+Each purchasing MP is paid the Market-Clearing Price for each TCC received in the Centralized TCC Auction or the Reconfiguration Auction where the Market-Clearing Price is negative; provided, however, that for a Balance-of-Period Auction, if an awarded TCC has a duration of more than one month, the Market-Clearing Price for such a multi-month TCC will equal the sum of the Market-Clearing Prices for each month's TCC with the same Point of Injection and Point of Withdrawal, which in aggregate cover the same period for which the multi-month TCC is valid, and - c.
 For the Centralized TCC Auction only, each TO is paid the Market-Clearing Price for each TCC sold into the Centralized TCC Auction as a Residual TCC or as ETCNL, where the Market-Clearing Price is positive.

-For all Auctions, any remaining Auction revenues are distributed to the TOs pursuant to the methodology described in Attachment N of the NYISO OATT.
+For all Auctions, any remaining Auction revenues are distributed to the TOs pursuant to the methodology described in Attachment N of the OATT.